Vidiinfinitum/Roblox-Simple-Computer-System/Workspace/Modules/HandleGameButton/README.md

 * **ChaptersSelection.lua** presents the chapter selection interface, allowing the player to browse and choose from the available chapters.
 * **ChapterScreen.lua** displays the selected chapter's information, including its status and progression.
 It also handles the confirmation process and, once approved by the player, initiates the corresponding chapter.

-Throughout this workflow, all modules communicate with **Functions.lua**, which provides shared utility functions used across the application.
+All modules communicate with **Functions.lua**, which provides shared utility functions used across the application.